little-sharps/inflector_extension/README.markdown

 ------

-_In case you are wondering, that big-ass number turns into:_ `"six hundred and thirty seven billion, eight hundred and forty nine million, five hundred and ninety thousand, six hundred and seventy eight"`
+_In case you are wondering, that big-ass number turns into:_ `"Six Hundred and Thirty Seven Billion, Eight Hundred and Forty Nine Million, Five Hundred and Ninety Thousand, Six Hundred and Seventy Eight"`

 License
 ----